 Dudhsagar Falls is at its glorious best in Monsoon.
 You can see that here.

 Mission accomplished!
-Once in a life time experience!
+Once in a lifetime experience!

 And quiet flows Mahadayi river…

-The vistas around the water falls is a treat to the eyes.
+The vistas around the waterfalls is a treat to the eyes.

 He says that he will put us on an engine so that we reach Kulem faster.
 He doesn’t do that for everyone.
 Being part of the railway family, he is helping us out.
-Many trekkers get onto the freight trains or engines to return back.
+Many trekkers get onto freight trains or engines to return back.
 The engine combo – three engines at a time – arrives.
 He talks to the driver who allows us to hop into the engine in the middle.

-Travelling in a diesel engine and in the rain is a blissful experience.
-It moves slowly and we see myriad of small streams and waterfalls on the way.
-We cross a tunnel and as soon as we pass it, we are greeted by large cascade of water on us.
+Traveling in a diesel engine and in the rain is a blissful experience.
+It moves slowly and we see a myriad of small streams and waterfalls on the way.
+We cross a tunnel and as soon as we pass it, we are greeted by a large cascade of water on us.
 I look back to see a mini waterfall from the top of the tunnel which fell on us!
 It was unexpected and thrilling.

-On to the ride of a life time!
+On to the ride of a lifetime!
 On a diesel engine, in the rain

 We enter into a tunnel…….